 |200 level||Credit Points|

 |Required||6cp from||COMP202||Systems Programming|

 |COMP225||Algorithms and Data Structures|

 |Required||COMP355||C/P||Information Technology Project||3|

 |Total credit points required to satisfy this major||36|

 - Units marked with a C are Capstone units.

-- Units marked with a P are Participation units.
+- Units marked with a P are PACE units.

 For more information please read the courses disclaimer.